svespie/angular-onerepmax/README.md

 Description
 -----------
 *angular-onerepmax* is a simple angularjs service that encapsulates the *onerepmax-js* library.
-You can read about *onerepmax-js* here: http://svespie.github.io/onerepmax-js/. *onerepmax-js* creates a global variable that can be used to perform these calculations, but it does have its problems.
-The first one, is of course, the global variable.
-The second one is that it makes testing any JavaScript that uses *onerepmax* more challenging than it ought to be.

-With angular, there is a high priority placed on unit testing and testability.
-This is accomplished through dependency injection.
-Where necessary, the components such as *onerepmax* that a unit of code depends on can be injected pretty easily by angular.
-This aids unit testing through the ability to mock these dependencies.
-It is for this purpose that this particular project was created.
-It moves the *onerepmax* library out of the global scope and into an injectable angularjs service.
+You can read about *onerepmax-js* here: http://svespie.github.io/onerepmax-js/.
+This project aims to implement a wrapper around the *onerepmax* library to keep the global context clear of clutter and allow this functionality to be injected where it is needed rather than always available.

 Usage
 -----